oss-slu/oss.slu.github.io/blog/2024-11-25-lrda-desktop.md

 ### **Looking Ahead**

 While this semester’s achievements are monumental, we are just getting started.
-Our roadmap includes:

-- **Advanced Features:** Expanding functionalities like real-time collaboration and push notifications.
-- **User Engagement:** Regular updates based on community feedback to keep the app relevant and engaging.
-- **Performance Optimization:** Ensuring scalability as the user base grows.
+Our roadmap includes plans to expand the platform's functionalities with advanced features like real-time collaboration and push notifications.
+We also aim to engage users more effectively by incorporating regular updates based on community feedback and optimizing performance to ensure scalability as the user base grows.

 We’re proud of what we’ve built and excited to continue growing *Where’s Religion* into a tool that enriches the way people experience and document their encounters with religion.